mansi-m111/market-basket-analysis-online-retail/README.md

 # 🛍️ Market Basket Analysis on Online Retail Data

-This project applies **association rule mining** to online retail transaction data to uncover patterns in customer purchasing behavior.
-It uses **Apriori-based market basket analysis** to identify frequently co-purchased items and generate actionable insights about product affinity.
+This project performs Market Basket Analysis on retail transaction data using association rule mining with the **Apriori algorithm**.
+The aim is to uncover patterns and relationships between items frequently purchased together, which can inform marketing strategies, product placement, and inventory management.

 The analysis was conducted using Python and the `mlxtend` library, based on a real-world dataset of over 500,000 transactions from an online retailer.